GENI-NSF/geni-tools/README-stitching.txt

 working directory (results from `GetVersion` and `SliverStatus`, plus several manifest RSpecs) (change this directory using `--fileDir`).

+stitcher output can be all placed in a single directory by using the `--fileDir` option.
+This is particularly useful when running multiple stitcher instances in parallel.

+By default, stitcher logs basic information to the console, and detailed debug information to a file named `stitcher.log`, using the logging config file `gcf\sticher_logging.conf`.
+Log format and content can be controlled with the omni options `--logoutput`, `--logconfig`, and `--debug`.
+If you run into problems with stitcher, you may be asked to submit the debug logs found in `stitcher.log`.
+(Logs from your last few runs of stitcher are saved in backup files.
+Control the number of backups using the `--logFileCount` option.)

 `./stitcherTestFiles` contains a selection of sample request RSpecs for use with stitching.
 Note this is not exhaustive; multiple links between the same aggregate pairs are possible for example.

 When complete, `stitcher` writes a file to `~/.gcf`, listing the aggregates at which it made reservations.
 This file is used by `stitcher` later to drive calls, e.g. to `sliverstatus` or `renewsliver` or `deletesliver`.
 This file is named something like `slice.hrn-amlist.txt`.